White House considers welcoming some Palestinians from war-torn Gaza as refugees

 The Israeli government launched a military offensive and aerial bombardment of Gaza after Hamas staged an unprecedented attack across Israel on Oct.
 7, killing roughly 1,200 people, most of them civilians.
 Hamas militants also abducted more than 200 people, many of whom continue to be in captivity.

-CBS News has reached out to the White House, Department of Homeland Security and State Department for comment.
+CBS News has also reached out Department of Homeland Security and the State Department for comment.

 The proposals to resettle certain Palestinians as refugees would mark a shift in longstanding U.S. government policy and practice.
 Since its inception in 1980, the U.S. refugee program has not resettled Palestinians in large numbers.